Letter from SWTJC Chief of Police

 The SWTJC Police Department office is located in Hubbard Hall.
 Office hours are generally 8 am to 6 pm.
 Our phone number is (830) 591-7333.
 Alternate numbers are (830) 278-4401 (Switchboard); (830) 278-9147 (Uvalde dispatch); or 911 (countywide emergency).
 SWTJC Police cellular phone number is (830) 279-1861.

 SWTJC Police respond to all incidents on the Uvalde campus of SWTJC.
 We gather information on, and investigate all crimes and offenses on campus.
 We report to the college administration.
 We file criminal cases through the Justice of the Peace Courts, the Uvalde County Courts, and the State District Courts.
-Campus parking violations are handled on campus through the Business Office and the Dean of Admissions & Student Services.
+Campus parking violations are handled on campus through the Business Office and the Vice President of Finance.

 You are welcome to come by our office.
 We encourage you to take an active role in helping us maintain a peaceful and enjoyable campus community where you can get a quality education.